 - Investigators, and others as required, will disclose to the responsible representative of the institution all significant financial interests of the Investigator (including those of the Investigator’s spouse and dependent children) (i) that would reasonably appear to be affected by the activities funded or proposed for funding, or (ii) in entities whose financial interests would reasonably appear to be affected by such activities.

-- The Executive Vice President for Academic Affairs shall be the President’s designee for ensuring compliance with this policy.
+- The Vice President of Research and Economic Development shall be the President’s designee for ensuring compliance with this policy.

 - Department chairs and Deans/Directors of administrative units shall disqualify themselves from approving a research proposal for a project to be funded in whole or in part by an entity in which they have a financial interest.

-- The Director of the Grants Development Office will review each disclosure to determine whether there is a risk that significant negative consequences might result from a disclosed conflict of interest.
-This determination will be based only on the information provided by the investigator and will be made in consultation with the Dean of Research, following specific guidance provided periodically by the Conflict of Interest in Research Committee (CIRC), a standing committee (see Article II.).
+- The Director of Research Compliance will ensure each disclosure is reviewed to determine whether there is a risk that significant negative consequences might result from a disclosed conflict of interest.
+This determination will be based only on the information provided by the investigator, following specific guidance provided periodically by the Conflict of Interest in Research Committee (CIRC), a standing committee (see Article II.).
 When a disclosure indicates that such risk might exist, a substantive review of the disclosure statement and project shall be undertaken by the CIRC, prior to expenditure of any funds under the subject contract, grant, or gift.